jina-ai/finetuner/docs/basics/datasets/class-dataset.md

-# Class Dataset Format
+# Class Dataset

-A class dataset is a `DocumentArray`, in which each `Document` has a discrete label stored under `.tags['finetuner_label']`, e.g. `red/black/white/yellow`, `shirt/tops/hats`.
+A {class}`~fintuner.tuner.dataset.ClassDataset` is a `DocumentArray`, in which each `Document` has a discrete label stored under `.tags['finetuner_label']`, e.g. `red/black/white/yellow`, `shirt/tops/hats`.

-The label is not necessarily related to classification - rather, it is there to denote similar `Document`s.
+Note, the label is not necessarily related to classification - rather, it is there to denote similar `Document`s.
 That is, all `Document`s with the same label are considered similar, and all `Document`s with different labels are considered dis-similar.

-Comparing to {term}`session dataset`, the Document has a flat structure - no `matches` are needed.
+Comparing to {ref}`session-dataset`, here the Document has a flat structure - no `matches` are needed.
 This is very convenient for those datasets have explicit/implicit labels, no conversion or heavy processing is required.

-## Training-time behavior
+## Batch building

+A `ClassDataset` works with {class}`~fintuner.tuner.dataset.ClassSampler`.

-During training, this "class" label is used to construct batches in a two-step sampling procedure.
-In each batch, a number of different classes will be randomly sampled, and from each class a number of `Document`s will be sampled to fill the batch.
+The "class" label is used to construct batches in a two-step  procedure.
+First, a number of different classes will be randomly sampled, and then from each class a number of `Document`s will be sampled to fill the batch.

 Specifically, the size of the batch is controlled by the `batch_size` argument, The number of instances per class is computed dynamically, so that the batch is full.
 The image below illustrates this for `batch_size=8` and `num_items_per_class=2`.